 PSCI 445 – Public Opinion

-An accounting of the role of public opinion in the democratic politics of the U. S.
+This course provides an accounting of the role of public opinion in the democratic politics of the United States.

 PSCI 455 – Political Behavior